-At The Morgan Law Group, P.A., our Florida Assignment of Benefits attorneys have been protecting the rights of our Florida residents and others throughout the state for more than four combined decades.
+At The Morgan Law Group, P.A., our Assignment of Benefits attorneys have been protecting the rights of our Florida, Mississippi, Louisiana, California and Puerto Rico residents and others throughout the state for more than four combined decades.

 Our Assignment of Benefits lawyers focuses on representing those who are struggling with homeowner’s insurance claims and are considering making the decision to assign the collection of those claims to contractors amid distressed times when repairs must be made to their homes quickly.
-Assignment of Benefits contracts may seem straight forward when you need immediate repairs, but the complexity lies in your insurance coverage itself, and our AOB lawyers in Florida can help you separate the allure of these contracts versus the reality of your responsibilities after signing the legally binding agreement.
+Assignment of Benefits contracts may seem straight forward when you need immediate repairs, but the complexity lies in your insurance coverage itself, and our Assignment of Benefits lawyers in Florida, Mississippi, Louisiana, California and Puerto Rico can help you separate the allure of these contracts versus the reality of your responsibilities after signing the legally binding agreement.

 An Assignment of Benefits contract is a document signed by the policyholder — the property owner — that allows a third party to seek direct payment from the insurance company for services rendered in the policy owner’s stead.

 Assignment of Benefits, or AOB, is a popular resource for homeowners and other property owners who suffer damages from storms, water damage, or structural damage and need immediate repairs, but do not want to shoulder the costs of the renovations while their insurance policies lag in covering the overall expenses.

 By signing the AOB, the property owner gives the roofer, plumber, or another third-party contractor the ability to bill the insurance company directly for the repairs, theoretically taking the policyholder out of the equation.

 Why Would I Need A Lawyer Before Signing An Assignment of Benefits Contract?